 The Halloween Problem is an anomaly in which an update operation changes the physical location of a tuple, causing a scan operator to visit the tuple multiple times.
 This can occur on clustered tables or index scans.

 This phenomenon was originally discovered by IBM researchers while building System R on Halloween day in 1976.
+The solution to this problem is to keep track of the modified record IDs for each query.

 5 Expression Evaluation